psy0rz/alpinebox/README.md

 # Installing

-Installation by just writing the official image to the disk is the easiest way.
+Installation by just writing the official image to the disk is the easiest way:

 * Boot any Linux distro via CD, USB.
 Or use a rescue-boot if you use some kind of VPS hosting provider. (example image below)
 * Download the imager: